DavisPL-Teaching/119/lecture1/README.md

 - HW0 due today (11:59pm)

-- For those still having installation difficulties:
+- We are still working on resolving some installation issues (on Windows in particular -- Mac issues should be mostly resolved, let us know if not.)
-  Please come to office hours!
-Hassnain has OH today 5-6pm.
+  This won't affect your HW0 score!
-  If this time doesn't work for you, please let us know after class and we will schedule another installation help time.
+  Please come to OH today 5-6pm if this applies to you.

 Plan for today: